2026 Vendor Ranking

 Scale-ups and mid-market valuing seniority and governanceBrand/creative-first design or mobile-only apps

-Buyers needing staff aug, dedicated teams, or scoped projectsPure AI research or frontier-model training
+Buyers needing staff augmentation, dedicated teams, or scoped projectsPure AI research or frontier-model training

 Technical stack fit matrix